ultraviolet-1986/patina/EXCEPTIONS.md

     incorrect operation on a directory such as a command which performs operations on a file.

+- **PE0016 `Patina cannot find the item specified.`**
+  - This error should be raised when an operation is intended to execute on either a directory or a file, but the target does not exist.

+- **PE0017 `Patina cannot perform current operation on item specified.`**
+  - This exception should be raised when the execution target is invalid for the current operation, for example: the current target is in use.

 ## Utilising Exceptions

 When writing scripts or components to use with Patina, a user can look up a